 Despite the close results of the referendum polls, many analysts believe that Britain will vote to remain in the European Union.
 And some of them are buying the pound against the US dollar and keeping the trade open even during and after the referendum.
 These traders expect a possible Bank of England rate increase by the end of 2016 or in the beginning of next year to also work in favor of this position.

-To learn more about currency trading strategies, check out the free forex-learning app that is already used by more than 40,000 traders.
+To learn more about currency trading strategies, check out the free forex-learning app that is already used by more than half a million traders.